patrickly/WebApp/README.md

 Components and Dependencies
 ---------------------------

-The WasteNot system is developed through the MEAN software stack:
+The WasteNot system is developed through the MEAN software stack along with the Ionic Framework:

 *   MongoDB: NoSQL database